 Long-term investments are made for a span of 3, 5, 10 years, or more.
 As we all are aware, equity markets are volatile.
 The simple solution is to keep your money invested, as the volatility is short-lived.
 As time passes, you’ll see the growth in the right direction.
 But why do experts always swear by a long term investment strategy?

-Let’s look at Five Benefits of Long Term Equity Investments:
+Let’s look at the Five Benefits of Long Term Equity Investments:

 - Enormous potential to earn high returns